 All your questions answered

-No matter how big or small it is, when you open your garden for the RNLI this summer, you’ll be making a lifesaving difference.
+No matter how big or small your garden is, when you open it for the RNLI this summer, you’ll be making a lifesaving difference.

 Your Open Garden can be anything you’d like it to be.
 Maybe you fancy holding a driveway plant sale.
-Or perhaps hosting an afternoon tea with friends on the lawn is more your forte.
+Or perhaps hosting an afternoon tea with for the neighbours.
 Here you can find answers to any questions you might have.
-If you can’t find the answer you’re looking for, please email the Open Gardens Team on email@example.com.
+If you can’t find the answer you’re looking for, please email the Open Gardens Team on firstname.lastname@example.org.